-David Holmes, President of "Harry & David" fruit company, began producing the Holiday House travel trailers in November of 1959, in Medford, Oregon.
-These were aluminum and wood constructed trailers as many of their counterparts of this era, however, the Holiday House trailers stood out as distinctive due to their highly progressive and futuristic design.
+David Holmes, President of "Harry & David" fruit company, began producing the Holiday House travel trailers in November of 1959 in Medford, Oregon.
+These were aluminum and wood constructed trailers as many of their counterparts of this era.
+The Holiday House trailers stood out as distinctive due to their highly progressive and futuristic design.

-In 1958 David Holmes enlisted Chuck Pelly to design the Geographic model, also known as Model X, as a super limited production model, which he dubbed the "Trailer For The Rich".
-The styling was unlike any trailer of it's time.
+In 1958 David Holmes enlisted Chuck Pelly to design the Geographic model, also known as Model X, as a super limited production model which he dubbed the "Trailer For The Rich".
+The styling was unlike any trailer of its time.
 There are thought to have only been parts of 7 of these strikingly futuristic fiberglass trailers ever made with a price tag of almost $8,500.
-The Holiday House factory burned down in 1962, and the molds that survived were discarded years later.
+The Holiday House factory burned down in 1962.
+The molds that survived the fire were discarded years later.

-The exterior was tastefully re-finished with Axalta finishing systems and coatings, in a two-toned champagne and moss green with bronze colored pin-stripping.
-The entire running system was upgraded with new axels, brakes, wheels, and 10-ply Diamond Back white wall trailer tires.
+The exterior was tastefully re-finished with Axalta finishing systems and coatings in a two-toned champagne and moss green with bronze colored pin-stripping.
+The entire running system was upgraded with new axles, brakes, wheels, and 10-ply Diamond Back white wall trailer tires.
 The exterior is completed with a vintage style fabric awning.

 You can also check out the build on our YouTube channel: https://www.youtube.com/channel/UCqAVxxbmWz4na-9dGz8-QeQ

-Photos curtesy of Hal Thomas Photography, Tim Cash of Far From Earth Films, and Anna Scribner of Flyte Camp, LLC.
+Photos courtesy of Hal Thomas Photography, Tim Cash of Far From Earth Films, and Anna Scribner of Flyte Camp, LLC.